wfr/re-chaos/README.md

 RIFF (little-endian) data, WAVE audio, Microsoft PCM, 8 bit, mono 22050 Hz.

 ## PX16/PXxxxxx
-These are uncompress BMP images with the header zeroed out.
+These are uncompressed BMP images with parts of the header zeroed out.
 The headers are hardcoded in the executable.

 It is sufficient to fix up the following bytes to make the images readable: